 Beijing is a thriving metropolis, its ongoing rapid transformation means it’s full of contrasts and contradictions.
-Swift urbanisation and modernisation mean the city is not quite the exotic experience it was ten years ago – English is widely spoken now and settling in is fairly straightforward – but Beijing remains a very exciting place to live.
+Swift urbanization and modernization mean the city is not quite the exotic experience it was ten years ago – English is widely spoken now and settling in is fairly straightforward – but Beijing remains a very exciting place to live.
 There’s an active media community, from the foreign press and film and documentary makers to commercial ventures.
-Beijing is a uniquely exciting place to study multimedia journalism, with a melting pot of international, world-class multimedia journalists living in the city – many of whom guest lecture on the programme.
+Beijing is a uniquely exciting place to study multimedia journalism, with a melting pot of international, world-class multimedia journalists living in the city, many of whom guest lecture on the programme.
 The Foreign Correspondents Club always has a busy calendar of events and Beijing offers an abundant variety of happenings every week, including film, talks and lectures, creative meet-ups and music.
-On top of all that China offers a myriad of stories – it is home to some of the world’s biggest stories, including human migration, economic reform and social and cultural change.
-On top of that, there is a constant stream of smaller stories waiting to be told.
+On top of all that China offers a myriad of stories.
+It is home to some of the world’s biggest stories.

 For details on living costs, view this cost of living guide.
 Also, do take a look at Britain’s Foreign Office travel advice for more information.
 We also offer more detailed guidance about accommodation, health, and money to successful applicants.

 The Beijing winter can be long, starting around mid-November and ending mid-March.
 Average temperatures from December to February are generally around zero, but can dip as low as -10 or -15C.
-Spring or autumn is quick and summer starts around mid-April and lasts through to September when the weather is consistently hot.
+Spring and autumn are short and summer starts around mid-April and lasts through to September when the weather is consistently hot.
 During both winter and summer, the Beijing climate is dry.
 You can buy cheap clothes in China, but if you have a quality decent winter coat and boots it is worth bringing them.
-Pollution can be bad, so if you exercise outdoors we recommend you get a decent mask- you can get them in China, but if you want to buy ahead you need to purchase a type n95 which filters small particles.
+Pollution can be bad, so if you exercise outdoors we recommend you get a decent mask, you can get them in China, but if you want to buy ahead you need to purchase a type n95 which filters small particles.
+Air purifiers are also worth investing in and can be bought for around 300-800RMB.

-Beijing is a big sprawling city and traffic is busy so it is worth living in a neighbourhood you will enjoy hanging out in.
+Beijing is a big sprawling city and traffic is busy so it is worth living in a neighborhood you will enjoy hanging out in.
 We would suggest organising your own accommodation – while it is possible to stay on campus in the university dorms, you will be more in the heart of the city if you live off campus and more connected to the city and what it has to offer.
-Expect to pay 2500 to 4000 RMB per month for a room in a decent, shared place in a good location.
+Expect to pay 3500 to 4500 RMB per month for a room in a decent, shared place.
 Heating and water are usually included and electric is cheap so there aren’t any big bills on top.
 You typically only need to be on campus for two days each week, so commuting isn’t a huge deal.
+If you do decide to stay in the student dorms a basic bed in a three-person room is 25 RMB/night in Yihalo which is a good option for students on a low budget.
+There are other options with single rooms as well in Gujalo and Bailo buildings.

 We would not advise you to rent an apartment before you arrive unless you already have friends or contacts here that can view the place.
 Beijing rentals are typically available for immediate move in.
 However, if you are simply looking for a room in an apartment you could find a room in advance and might try the classifieds in The Beijinger.
 First, choose your area and then find a room to rent via classifieds or agents.
 Alternatively, we could put you in touch with two or three other students moving to Beijing and find an apartment to rent together.
 We can offer more detailed information about locations and classifieds to successful applicants.